 Benefits:

 How I Use Film Photography: Because film requires a more intentional approach, I use it on sessions and weddings in tandem with digital photography.
-While digital photography is quick and reliable, film photography offers a sense of nostalgia that you just can’t get with digital.
+While digital photography is quick and reliable, film photography offers a sense of timeless nostalgia that you just can’t get with digital.
+I use a mixture of different film stocks and sizes so that your gallery is filled with images that feel like art.

 What It Is: Polaroid cameras use instant film, a type of photo format that produces a physical photograph almost immediately after you take it.